HaoEnHsu/semantic-plausibility/README.md

 7. N-grams (bigrams and trigrams).

+   - number of unique train bigram: 3347 number of unique train trigram: 2449 number of unique test bigram: 587 number of unique test trigram: 307 number of unique dev bigram: 587 number of unique dev trigram: 306

 8. Relationships across data splits.
    - see terminal output and generated Zipf graphs
    - basic features of data across test, train, and dev are compared in 1-5, they are very similar.
 Zipf graph shows normal characteristics of Zipf's law